WindowExec Unary Physical Operator

 |

-ExternalAppendOnlyUnsafeRowArray is used to collect UnsafeRow objects from the child’s partitions (one partition per buffer and up to spark.sql.windowExec.buffer.spill.threshold ).
+ExternalAppendOnlyUnsafeRowArray is used to collect UnsafeRow objects from the child’s partitions (one partition per buffer and up to spark.sql.windowExec.buffer.spill.threshold).

 |

-next
+next Method

 1 2 3 4 5 |